ankane/pghero/README.md

 ## System Stats

-System stats are available for Amazon RDS.
+CPU usage is available for Amazon RDS.
 Add these lines to your application’s Gemfile:

 ```ruby
 gem 'aws-sdk'